sasjs/sasjs.io/docs/glossary.md

 _Relevant to: CLI, VSCE_

-A "Job" in SASjs relates to a batch program, which has one or more Data Inputs and (ideally) one Data Output.
+A "Job" in SASjs (coming from the `jobFolders` array) relates to a batch program, which has one or more Data Inputs and (ideally) one Data Output.
 It is one of the three [Primary Artefacts](https://cli.sasjs.io/artefacts/#primary-artefacts).
 Additional programs and macros may be compiled as precode.

 Jobs may take a long time to execute.
 Lineage can be generated for jobs using the `sasjs doc` command (so long as the correct headers are set).